-2 Monitoring Failures in Grids
+2. Monitoring Failures in a Grid Environment

-In this subsection we overview typical failure feed-back sources provided in a grid environment.
+In this subsection we overview typical failure feedback sources provided in a grid environment.
 These sources contain information that is utilized by our system in order to deduct, in an a priori manner, the failing sites.
-Our discussion is in the context of the EGEE infrastructure, but similar tools and sources exist in other grids [25, 23].
+Our discussion is in the context of the EGEE infrastructure, but similar tools and sources exist in other grids [20, 18].

 Meta-information sources: Several methods for detecting failures have been deployed so far.
-Examples include (for a detailed description see [27]): (i) Information Index Queries: these are performed on the Information Service and enable the extraction of fine-grained information regarding the complete status of a grid site; (ii) Service Availability Monitoring (SAM) [31]: a reporting web site that is maintained for publishing periodic test-job results for all sites of the infrastructure; (iii) Grid statistics: provided by services such as GStat [17];

-(iv) Network Tomography Data: these can be obtained by actively pinging and tracerouting other hosts in order to obtain delay, loss and topological structure information.
-Network tomography enables the extraction of network-related failures; (v) Global Grid User Support (GGUS) ticketing system [9]: system administrators use this system to report component failures as well as needed updates for sites.
-Such tickets are typically opened due to errors appearing in the SAM reports; (vi) Core Infrastructure Center (CIC) broadcasts [5]: allow site managers to report site downtime events to all affected parties through a web-based interface; and (vii) Machine log-files: administrators can use these files to extract error information that is automatically maintained by each grid node.
+Examples include (for a detailed description see [22]): (i) Information Index Queries: these are performed on the Information Service and enable the extraction of fine-grained information regarding the complete status of a grid site; (ii) Service Availability Monitoring (SAM) [26]: a reporting web site that is maintained for publishing periodic test-job results for all sites of the infrastructure; (iii) Grid statistics: provided by services such as GStat [12]; (iv) Network Tomography Data: these can be obtained by actively pinging and tracerouting other hosts in order to obtain delay, loss and topological structure information.
+Network tomography enables the extraction of network-related failures; (v) Global Grid User Support (GGUS) ticketing system [7]: system administrators use this system to report component failures as well as needed updates for sites.
+Such tickets are typically opened due to errors appearing in the SAM reports; (vi) Core Infrastructure Center (CIC) broadcasts [3]: allow site managers to report site downtime events to all affected parties through a web-based interface; and (vii) Machine log-files: administrators can use these files to extract error information that is automatically maintained by each grid node.

 Active benchmarking: Deploying a number of lower level probes to the remote sites is another direction towards the extraction of meaningful failure semantics.
-In particular, one can utilize tools such as Grid-Bench [26, 28], the Grid Assessment Probes [4] and DiPerF [7], in order to determine in real time the value of certain low level and application-level failure semantics that can not be furnished by the meta-information sources.
-For example, the GridBench tool developed by our group provides a corpus of over 20 benchmarks that can be used to evaluate and rank the performance of Grid sites and individual Grid nodes.
+In particular, one can utilize tools such as GridBench [21, 23], the Grid Assessment Probes [2] and DiPerF [5], in order to determine in real time the value of certain low level and application-level failure semantics that can not be furnished by the meta-information sources.
+For example, GridBench provides a corpus of over 20 benchmarks that can be used to evaluate and rank the performance of Grid sites and individual Grid nodes.